sec-js/BloodCat/README.md

 # Blood-Cat

-A tool for hacking into publicly exposed network cameras, with support for specifying country and region.
+A tool for hacking into publicly exposed network cameras, with support for targeting specific countries and regions, and visualizing the collected camera data on an interactive map.
+It also supports team collaboration for coordinated operations.

 ![alt text](./pic/main.png)